 There are more and more independent coffee cafes and roasters popping up in Chicago and the suburbs.
 My goal is to try and report on some of the best for you.
-I just bought the Indie Coffee Passport which allows me a coffee drink in 22 participating cafes.
+A few years ago I bought the Indie Coffee Passport which allowed me a coffee drink at 22 participating cafes.
 This allowed me to find some excellent new spots in the area.
 Though no longer available, I just found and bought the Chicago Café Passport which lists a number of coffee shops in the city that I can now visit and report back to you.

-I found the passport at the Bourgeois Pig Cafe, a local staple for over 22 years.
+Bourgeois Pig Cafe is a local staple for over 26 years.
 They feature coffee and tea drinks plus sandwiches, salads, paninis, muffins, cookies, bagels, croissants, scones and ice cream.
 The old-world atmosphere is perfect for cold Chicago winters.
 738 W. Fullerton in Lincoln Park.

 3 Arts Club Cafe at RH Chicago: If you are on the Gold Coast, stop in for a coffee at the coffee bar of this wonderful renovation and new retail concept.
 1300 N. Dearborn.

 A new find in the South Loop, is the Hero Coffee Bar at 439 S. Dearborn at Congress.
-In addition to their own roasted coffee, they serve breakfast and lunch items.
+In addition to their own roasted coffee, they serve breakfast and sandwiches.
 I enjoyed a great soup and sandwich before a performance of the Joffrey Ballet.
 I was recently back and liked the new decor with colorful murals.
 They have three other locations in Chicago including in Lakeview at 2950 N. Sheridan, at 22 E. Jackson and 221 N. Wells.